Lyon-Ynov-Campus/YTrack/subjects/forum/README.md

 - [HandleBars Library](https://handlebarsjs.com/)
 - [Mustach.js](https://github.com/janl/mustache.js)
 - [EJS](https://ejs.co/#install)
+- Many templating libraries exist, feel free to use the one you want.
+A shorthands list here: https://colorlib.com/wp/top-templating-engines-for-javascript/

 If you are warriors and your group wants a challenge you can still look at Javascript Framework, **but be aware of what you do if you want to dive into it, it wont be easy**:
 - [Vue.js](https://vuejs.org/v2/guide/)
 - [React](https://fr.reactjs.org/)
 - [Angular](https://angular.io/docs)

+This alternative is not recommanded regarding the time you have to complete the project, still you can try, but don't cry.

 #### Authentication